 Stock options are generally awarded to NEOs on an annual basis.
 The granting of stock options upon hire aligns NEOs' rewards with an increase in shareholder value over the long term.
 The use of stock options encourages and rewards performance by aligning an increase in each NEO's compensation with increases in the Corporation's performance and in the value of the shareholders' investments.
-Given the economic environment, no stock options were granted to NEOs for the fiscal year ended December 31, 2014.

-Determination of the Amount of Each Element of the Executive Compensation Program
+Determination of the Amount of Each Element of the Executive Compensation Program own recommendations to the Board, which approves the compensation of the NEOs based on the recommendations of the Committee of Independent Directors.